facebook/react-native-website/CONTRIBUTING.md

 **[Getting Started](https://facebook.github.io/react-native/docs/tutorial.html)**
 is relatively informal.
 Resist adding too much detail to the Quick Start.
-The native code instructions should contain the minimal set of steps to get to a working development environment, and is expected to contain a longer set of steps to get a working development environment.
+The native code instructions should contain the minimal set of steps to get to a working development environment.
 Whatever the case, it should be possible for a beginner to mechanically follow every instruction, and still get to a working React Native app.